 - More than 20 workshops, each repeated 2-3 times

-- Two half-days of "DFG Rundgespräch", with presentations by the grantees of the large equipment initiative "Novel Experimental Light Microscopes for Research"
+- Inclusion of "DFG Rundgespräch", with presentations by the grantees of the large equipment initiative "Novel Experimental Light Microscopes for Research"

 - Poster session